-C (5 points): Treat the matrix as 1125 points in 30 dimensions.
-Plot the points in 2 dimensions in the way that minimizes the sum of residuals squared.
+C (5 points): Treat the matrix as 4000 points in 30 dimensions 3000 points in 40 dimensions.
+Plot the points in 2 dimensions in the way that minimizes the sum of residuals squared, and describe briefly how you did it.